Summary:

 Rick Archer: Yeah.

 Rick Archer: Yeah.
 And it’s not something either, where we would have to completely revamp the entire educational system or something.
-Or we could just introduce something in there, which would enable people to begin tapping into that inner potential.
-And then the changes would ripple out from that, and things would change in the curriculum, and things would change in the prison system and so on in the health care system, once that inner, inner reservoir was being contacted adequately.
+We could just introduce something in there, which would enable people to begin tapping into that inner potential.
+And then the changes would ripple out from that, and things would change in the curriculum, and things would change in the prison system and so on in the health care system, once that inner reservoir was being contacted adequately.

 Anita Moorjani: Receiving from the universe.